batuafk/Python-Scripts/README.md

                 pass
 ```

-# Duration of a proccess
+# "The duration of a code."
 ```python
 import time